MathildeDTU/41934-Advanced-BIM-F22/README.md

 ## 3A: Analyse use case
 #### 1. Goal:
-The goal of this use case is to extract amount of steel beams in the building to investigate the environmental impact the choice of steel as a material has in the final LCA of the building.
+The goal of this use case is to create a code that can check whether data is missing in the present BIM Model.
+The code shall print a warning if a material in the IFC file is missing.
+This should then be corrected in the BIM Model, whereas the model can be converted to an IFC file and be checked by the code again.

 #### 2. Model Use (Bim Uses):
 The model is outdated, as it does not include LCA, thus the most applicable is a _sustainability analysis_, where we _gather_ and _quantify_.